ENDE25/DorkSeek/README.md

 _Link to the tool_: https://ende25.github.io/DorkSeek/

-This simple tool programmed in HTML allows you to use the potential of Google Dorks for OSINT and advanced internet navigation through a simple graphical interface, freeing you from having to retain all the commands in your memory.
+This simple tool programmed in HTML and JavaScript allows you to use the potential of Google Dorks for OSINT and advanced internet navigation through a simple graphical interface, freeing you from having to retain all the commands in your memory.

 ![Sin etítulo-2](https://github.com/user-attachments/assets/99cbc24a-59ec-41f0-8e39-f7756ffbc81b)